yunojuno/django-side-effects/README.rst

 Python2/3
 ---------

-**This project is now Python3, Django 1.11+ only on master.**
+**This project now supports Python37/38 and Django 2.2+ only on master.**

-The legacy Python2 code is now parked in the python2 branch.
+Legacy versions are tagged.

 Background
 ----------